ajandris/postgres_db_desc/README.md

 Date: 03/11/2024

 # Additional features
 * Can create a list what tables to exclude - look for TABLE_EXCLUSION_LIST in the code.
-Initially there is Django exclusion list
+Initially there is Django with allauth exclusion list
 * Postgres specific column types can be replaced with more common ones - look for REPLACE_COLUMN_TYPE_NAME.

 # Known issues